Portia Clark: Biography

 Clark was 'discovered' by her now husband Brendan Clark, the founder of charity Health Hope Zambia, in 2013 and has since migrated to Australia to progress her music career as a country soul singer and became an Australian citizen in 2021.

 In 2014, she released her debut single "Hope" which she co wrote with Zambian Gospel artist Mutamula Mwale.

 She nominated for best Zambian representative at the Born and Bred video awards.

 Portia and Brendan Clark were married In 2017 at a ceremony officiated by Gene Simmons of KISS.

 In 2019, Clark recorded her debut album in Nashville Tennessee, which features Darius Rucker.

 Clark is currently the Zambian Ambassador for Health Hope Zambia which is an organisation that works to reduce the mortality rate at Zambia's largest malnutrition facility.

+In February 2026, Portia Clark and her husband Brendan were involved in a public dispute after allegations surfaced that their 72 foot yacht Enigma was speeding through Perth's Swan River.
+The incident allegedly generated large waves that damaged moored vessels, jetties, and snapped piles across multiple local yacht clubs.
+The Clarks faced scrutiny from the Perth Flying Squadron Yacht Club regarding speed limit complaints.
+In response, he took legal action against the club in the Supreme Court of Western Australia, alleging the unauthorised release of CCTV footage of his vessel however Justice Craig Bydder dismissed the pre-action discovery application in August 2026 due to a lack of objective evidence supporting the claim.